 We believe in including opportunities that allow students to learn and experience for themselves through exploration in the natural environment.

 Please make your own risk assessment based on the information provided.
 Detailed potential risks and controls are provided for the site to assist teachers in risk management planning.
 Teachers and carers should be aware of, and consider the needs, abilities and medical conditions of students when visiting this site.
 The supervision of students remains the responsibility of the teacher.
 The school must ensure an adequate number of adult supervisors are present.

-Wheelchair facilities include disabled toilets, parking and picnic access.
+Wheelchair access to Flaggy Creek bridge only.
 Please let us know in advance if you are bringing someone with special needs so that we can plan accordingly.